 Do You Need A UV Light For Resin?

 If you’re new to working with resin, you might wonder, “Do I need a UV light for this?”
 The answer depends on the type of resin you’re using and the kind of project you have in mind.
+If you are using UV resin, yes you will need a cure light.

+Some resins need UV light to harden, while others cure on their own without it.
 In this post, I’ll break down which resins need UV light and what kind of UV light works best.
 By the end, you’ll know exactly when and why you might need one.
 Let’s dive in!

 do you need a uV light for resin?